 Celebrating and Sharing Extraordinary Lives

 An important part of the Hall’s mission is to educate the people of Colorado and elsewhere about the stories of the women who shaped our state’s, our nation’s and our world’s history with courage, leadership, intelligence, compassion, and creativity.
 Our objective is to celebrate and share the talents, skills, struggles, and contributions of these extraordinary women with current and future generations.
-We do this through the following activities:
+Several ways in which we do this is hold various events around the state and also through the following activities:

 - Film Library